mayurankv/Obsidian-Code-Styler/README.md

 ### Existing Issues

-- First pickr change does not change color correctly
+- First pickr change does not change color correctly.
+- Indented codeblocks are not dealt with properly.
 - Editing Mode
   - Weird scroll in live preview when click (due to `codeblockHeader` codemirror extension) when first line is a codeblock.
   - If a language is excluded, it currently needs to be unfolded before it can be removed or it disappears.